halhwadi/Handwritten-Signature/README.md

 <b>Content</b>

-Contains Genuine and Forged signatures of 30 people.
+This Dataset contains Genuine and Forged signatures of 30 people.
 Each person has 5 Genuine signatures which they made themselves and 5 Forged signatures someone else made.
  The naming of images is explained here.
  NFI-00602023 is an image of signature of person number 023 done by person 006.
 This is a forged signature.
 NFI-02103021 is an image of signature of person number 021 done by person 021.
 This is a genuine signature.